 Listening to classical music on the radio, representative of an intellectual mindset, the students are sitting at various desks.
 One young man gets up and tells Tiger he is done, handing him his paper.

-Tiger tells him very good and begins to talk to the skinny young man in glasses.
+Tiger tells him very well and begins to talk to the skinny young man in glasses.

 “I’m gonna teach you to feel man…to live” Harald leaves, as Tiger slaps his back heartily.
 Here is the indication that he is preaching to the male species to stake his claim as the sentient being, apt to conquer all.
 The physicality he preaches is a lesson in taking what’s rightfully his as a male animal.

-McDrew is not only a misogynist but an Elitist who can afford to groom these young dissenters as they are from an entitles class.
+McDrew is not only a misogynist but an Elitist who can afford to groom these young dissenters as they are from an entitled class.

-Stripping away the intelligent shell of herself, paring down to just sexual object.
+Stripping away the intelligent shell of herself, paring it down to just a sexual object.
 Hair comes down and the glasses come off…she has deconstructed the intelligent girl symbolically.

 We are at a beach house, It is here that the polarity of Tiger’s nature is revealed to be that he is a “family man”.
 The dichotomous role as husband/lover -mentor/murder – inspirer/ destroyer.

-As he is about to walk into the wooden door that leads to his back yard.
-Lalo Shifrin’s score is as easy breezy as a shampoo commercial for that Breck girl fresh beauty.
+As he is about to walk into the wooden door that leads to his backyard.
+Lalo Shifrin’s score is as easy breezy as a shampoo commercial for that Breck girl’s fresh beauty.
 A gay tune with a male voice sputtering la la’s all over the screen.
 Reminiscent of the typical 60s & 70s far out, pop culture mood.
-An almost Burt Bacharach thematic style that used the ‘la la’ as a musical phrase, and lots of flutes, shakers, and strummed guitar.
+It an almost Burt Bacharach thematic style that used the ‘la la’ as a musical phrase, and lots of flutes, shakers, and strummed guitars.
 In a word….groovy.